isomerpages/nlb-biblioasia/_jul-to-sep-2022/They Died for All Free Men: Stories from Kranji War Cemetery.md

 [^35]: Silver, *Heroes of Rimau*, 248; Bose, *Kranji*, 87–88.

-[^36]: Terry Pillay, “A Living Tribute to Heroes Who Have No Graves,” Sunday Tribune, 3 March 1957.
+[^36]: Terry Pillay, “A Living Tribute to Heroes Who Have No Graves,” *Sunday Tribune*, 3 March 1957.
 (From NewspaperSG)

-[^37]: Hamzah Muzaini and Yeoh, Contested Memoryscapes, 98–99.
+[^37]: Hamzah Muzaini and Yeoh, *Contested Memoryscapes*, 98–99.

-[^38]: Nan Hall, “Thoughts of the Past Move 81-Year-Old War Heroine to Tears,” Straits Times, 3 March 1957; “Tragic Memories in a Garden of Peace,” Straits Times, 3 March 1957; “A Moving Dedication at New Shrine,” Singapore Free Press, 2 March 1957.
+[^38]: Nan Hall, “Thoughts of the Past Move 81-Year-Old War Heroine to Tears,” *Straits Times*, 3 March 1957; “Tragic Memories in a Garden of Peace,” *Straits Times*, 3 March 1957; “A Moving Dedication at New Shrine,” *Singapore Free Press*, 2 March 1957.
 (From NewspaperSG)

 [^39]: “A Heroine Is Rewarded,” Straits Times, 25 July 1948.
 (From NewspaperSG)